 The ultimate learning outcome is for its students to acquire the skillsets vital in providing the best patient care through competent technical skills and professional conduct.
 Students are then encouraged to complete the program, pass the national certification exam, and become competent registered radiation therapists.

 Technical competence in Washburn standards includes accurate patient positioning for treatment delivery, effective evaluation of patient images, and coordination with the oncology team for proper treatment.
 Students also develop their interpersonal, communication, and critical thinking skills in preparation for a high-pressure environment.

 Online students receive the best possible support to ensure their academic and clinical success.
 The Information Technology Services provides account-related general issues, including setting up the account and using Office 365.
 The Online Education Support answers the students’ questions about Desire2Learn and other modules.
-The academic support services include tutoring and writing center as well as advising and counseling.
+The academic support services include tutoring and a writing center as well as advising and counseling.

 Washburn has the most affordable radiation therapy certificate program, too, under $400 per credit rate.
 Financial aid, including FAFSA and scholarships, brings down the cost even more.